 Let's calculate the partition step:

-Let's fill in the calculation table:
+Let's fill out the calculation table:

 Let's find the absolute value of the difference between the approximations: